keyforgerules/keyforgerules.github.io/README.md

 When a card has a **“Play:”** ability, the effect occurs any time the card is played.
 For creatures, artifacts, and upgrades, the ability resolves immediately after the card enters play.
-For action cards, the ability resolves, and then the card is placed in its owner’s discard pile.
+For action cards, the ability resolves, and then the card is immediately placed in its owner’s discard pile.

 If an ability “plays” a card from a source other than hand, **“Play:”** abilities on the card resolve.
 If an ability “puts” a card “into play,”